sumanthgitty/DevOps-Support-Engineer/Docker/README.md

 docker pull ubuntu:16.04
 ```

-This step ensures you are using the latest version of the Ubuntu 16.04 image available and can help you troubleshoot any network issues separately from the build process.
+This step ensures you are using the latest version of the Ubuntu 16.04 image available.

 #### 3.Build the Docker image using the docker build command: